World Cup permutations: Which teams have qualified for the knockout stage?

 Group F

 Mexico need only a draw against Sweden on Wednesday while a win would see them top the group with maximum points.
 Germany, who face bottom side South Korea, need to at least match Sweden’s result.
 Draws in both games would see qualification determined by goals scored.
-Identical records would then see qualification decided by the better result when the teams met, which would see Germany go through courtesy of their 2-1 win.
+Identical records would then see Germany go through on head-to-head record having beaten Sweden 2-1.

 Group G

 England and Belgium will battle it out for group honours on Thursday after a 6-1 victory against Panama saw Gareth Southgate’s men make it two wins from as many matches.
 With Belgium also winning their first two matches both teams are on six points and with identical records on goal difference and goals scored.
-A draw in the final group game would see the leaders decided by fair play rules – England lead on that criteria by virtue of two yellow cards to Belgium’s three – or by drawing of lots.
+A draw in the final group game would see the leaders decided by fair play rules or by drawing of lots.

 - Press Association